mjordan/GitBags/README.md

  7c295cc2f92f46f411e2b63e4ae025dc  data/1930-02-10-08.tif
 ```

-As you can see, the changes in bag-info.txt and manifest-md5.txt document the modification to my payload file.
-If I want to reveal the changes made to my GitBag later, I can use ``git reflog show`` (or `git log`) and then reveal the details of the change in the tagfiles introduced in the commit:
+We see that the changes in bag-info.txt and manifest-md5.txt document the modification to data/1930-02-10-05.tif.
+If I want to inspect the changes made to my GitBag later, I can use ``git reflog show`` (or `git log`) and then reveal the details of the change in the tagfiles introduced in the commit:

 ```
 git reflog show
 fbed80e HEAD@{0}: commit: Modified data/1930-02-10-05.tif.
 140dadf HEAD@{1}: commit (initial): Initial commit (.txt files only).
 ```
-then to see more detail:
+Then, to see more detail is can run `git log fbed80e -p -1 -- manifest-md5.txt`:

 ```
-git log fbed80e -p -1 -- manifest-md5.txt
 commit fbed80e9168b0d327f892fca25d610c575162a9c
 Author: Mark Jordan <mjordan@sfu.ca>
 Date:   Sun Dec 14 09:42:14 2014 -0800